-- CROCE CROCE is calculated as (i) the cash flows from operating activities, before changes in working capital, plus distributions from WES classified as investing cash flows, divided by (ii) the average of the opening and closing balances of total equity plus total debt. - Credit rating Maintain and improve financial leverage to a level consistent with investment grade credit metrics.
+- CROCE CROCE is calculated as (i) the cash flows from operating activities, before changes in working capital, plus distributions from WES classified as investing cash flows, divided by (ii) the average of the opening and closing balances of total equity plus total debt. - Credit rating Improve financial leverage to a level well within investment grade credit metrics.